CosmWasm/cw-plus/packages/cw2/README.md

 ```

 When the `migrate` function is called, then the new contract
-can read that data andsee if this is an expected contract we can
+can read that data and see if this is an expected contract we can
 migrate from.
 And also contain extra version information if we
 support multiple migrate paths.